 Gastric sleeve surgery is best for people who have a BMI (body mass index) of at least 40.
 That means you’re 100 pounds or more over your ideal weight.
 Some people are too heavy for gastric bypass surgery, so it may be a good alternative.

 The surgery takes about an hour.
 Your surgeon will make a few small cuts in your belly and insert a laparoscope -- an instrument with a tiny camera that sends pictures to a monitor.
 The surgeon will then insert other medical instruments through the additional cuts and remove 3/4 of your stomach.
-Finally, he’ll reattach the rest of your stomach to form the "sleeve" or tube.
+Finally, they’ll reattach the rest of your stomach to form the "sleeve" or tube.

 You might be in hospital about 2 or 3 days.
 The procedure is permanent.

 New Eating Habits

 The first day after surgery, you'll drink clear liquids.
 By the time you leave the hospital, you can eat pureed foods and protein shakes and will continue to do so for about 4 weeks.

 Keep in mind that you have to change the way you eat forever.
 After that first month, you'll switch to eating soft solid foods very slowly.
 Other pointers to keep in mind: